civo/status/content/issues/2024-10-21-website-issues.md

 ---

+15:15 UTC

+We are continuing efforts to mitigate the intermittent issue with the timeouts on accessing the Civo website and API.
+We will next update here in 15 minutes at latest.

+---

 14:54 UTC

 Currently running customer workloads in all Civo regions should be unaffected while we work to restore full functionality to the Civo website and API.